Decoders Syntax

 srcip: '192.168.1.33'

-We can observe two phases of decoding.
-The input log first goes through the pre-decoding phase, during which general information, such as a timestamp, a hostname, and a program name, are extracted when a Syslog-like header is present.
+At the beginning of the example, you can see the full log of an event.
+This input log first goes through the pre-decoding phase.
+In this phase, general information, such as a timestamp, a hostname, and a program name, is extracted when a Syslog-like header is present.

-In the decoding phase, the decoder extracts information from the remaining log.
-In this example, the decoder only analyzes the message: Connection closed by 192.168.1.33
+In the next stage, the decoder extracts information from the remaining log.
+In this example, the decoder only analyzes: Connection closed by 192.168.1.33.

 Options